Kybox/spring-webflux-iss-location/README.md

 # spring-webflux-iss-location

-Displays the GPS position of the International Space Station in real time on Google Map.
+Displays the GPS position of the International Space Station in real time on Google Maps.

 ## Server
 Java 11 Spring Reactive Web Application